tvondra/pg_check/README.md

 License
 -------

-This software is provided under the BDS license.
+This software is provided under the BSD license.
 See LICENSE for details.